pklesk/quaternions/README.md

 We present an algorithm for fast multiplication of matrices whose elements are *quaternions* - hypercomplex numbers consisting of one real and three imaginary parts.
 The number of elementary floating-point multiplications involved in the algorithm is reduced *twice* with respect to the definition-based formula, regardless of the input matrices.
-This is owed to a suitable representation and decomposition into two products, one of which takes advantage of certain diagonal symmetry properties, the other of sparsity. `qmatmul` contains eight implementation variants, covering: CPU-based single-threaded and parallel computations, and also GPU/CUDA-based multi-threaded ones.
+This is owed to a suitable representation and decomposition into two products, one of which takes advantage of certain diagonal symmetry properties, the other of sparsity.

+The `qmatmul` package is suitable for the ecosystem of Python programming language.
+Altogether, we provide eight implementation variants of matrix-matrix multiplication for quaternion-valued inputs.
+The variants cover several approaches based on [NumPy](https://numpy.org) library, thus supported by the underlying BLAS, but also several approaches employing [Numba](https://numba.pydata.org) - a just-in-time compiler for Python targeting both CPU and GPU (CUDA).
 Our design of CUDA computations for the proposed algorithm involves: six kernel functions with eleven invocations, suitable usage of tiling and shared memory, and few host-device memory transfers.

 ## Selected kernels - flows of CUDA computations
 <table>